GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 function()
 ```

-The decorator above has decorated (modified) `function()` and assigned the decorated function to a variable `variable` and `function`, where the latter maintains the function name.
+The decorator above has modified `function()` and assigned it to a variable `variable` and `function`, where the latter maintains the function name.

-When passing function as a parameter of a decorator, no parenthesis are needed like `function()`.
-This is because the former passes function itself and the latter passes returned value from the function.
+Exclude parenthesis when passing a function to a decorator, which indicates a function itself rather than a value or code execution.

 ### `@` Symbol
-A decorator symbol `@` used for pre-pending the function definition, placed before pre-decorated function.
+A decorator symbol `@` is for pre-pending the function definition, placed before the function that needs decorating.

 | OPERATOR | EXAMPLE      | DESCRIPTION                                               |
 |:--------:|--------------|-----------------------------------------------------------|